About the OpenMI Association

 The Technical Committee is not resourced to maintain a staffed help desk and cannot guarantee that all questions on the discussion forums will be answered by them.
 However, the Association will foster the creation of a mutually supportive OpenMI Community in the open source spirit.

 The Association will always recommend end users to go first to their software supplier for support.
 The OpenMI Association will encourage software suppliers to build up OpenMI skills among their support staff, so that they can help their users with OpenMI-related queries.
 Hence, from an end user's (modeller's) point of view, the preferred channels of communication are the same as those that exist in today's single-domain modelling.
-All users seeking support will be welcome to explore the information available through the website and the wiki.
-All users, but particulalrly developers, should feel welcome to report bugs and make proposals for change to the OpenMI.
+All users, but particularly developers, should feel welcome to report bugs and make proposals for change to the OpenMI.

 The OpenMI Association will supervise the co-ordination and organisation of training sessions for model developers to help them make their modelling software OpenMIcompliant.
 The Association will not provide the training itself but will collaborate with dedicated third-party trainers, who can advertise their services on the Association website.
 Registration for training sessions will be co-ordinated through the website.
 Links to published training materials and tutorials will also be provided.